-Each full-time employee is required and expected to work a forty (40) hour week (fifty-six (56) hours for designated fire department personnel).
 Non-exempt employees will be paid overtime pay for any time worked over 40 hours in one workweek.
 Overtime pay is at 1 1⁄2 times the regular hourly rate of pay (time and one-half).
 Exception: The City has the option of paying overtime pay or of giving compensatory time off.
 Additionally, Police and Fire overtime will be paid in accordance with FLSA.

 Accepting employment with the City means the employee consents to the policy.
 Compensatory time accrues at a rate of 11⁄2 hours for each hour physically worked over and above an employee's regular work week.
-The maximum amount of compensatory time off that can be accrued by any employee is the standard24 hours number of hours for which the employee is scheduled in one workweek.
+The maximum amount of compensatory time off that can be accrued by any employee is 24 hours.
 All compensatory time accrued and taken must be reported to the payroll office for processing.